udibr/tetris26/README.md

 Tetris for Atari 2600
 =====================

-This repo is a slight improvement over the origianl code by [Colin Hughes](./TETRIS26.TXT)
+This repo is a slight improvement over the original code by [Colin Hughes](./TETRIS26.TXT)

 #Build
 This repo contains the [latest ROM](./tetris.bin) but if you want to play with the source code